The Great Currency Debasement

 At that point in time, the nation simply printed money and the household debt just shot up and up through to the end of 2011.
 Ever since the GFC, the numbers just skyrocketed.

 People talk about expensive house prices as just being an Australian phenomenon, but if you look at the UK, the same things happened at the same time.
-Prices there have risen exponentially since 1970, but again, they only rose when money started being manipulated.
+House prices there have risen exponentially since 1970, but again, they only rose when money started being manipulated.

 Up until 1970, house prices across the UK and London specifically were only 20,000 to 30,000 pounds.
 In the 1980s and 90s it really started to increase.
 Then in the early 2000s came the dotcom bubble and widespread money printing, before things really started to rise.
 In the GFC it went back a little bit just like here.
 But with all the money printing as part of quantitative easing in the wake of the GFC, we started to see property prices rise astronomically.